Michael Madana Kama Rajan: Soundtrack

 The soundtrack was composed by Ilaiyaraaja.
-Vaali wrote the lyrics for all songs except "Kadha Kelu Kadha Kelu" and "Per Vechalum", which Panchu Arunachalam wrote.
+Vaalee wrote the lyrics for all songs except "Kadha Kelu Kadha Kelu" and "Rum Bum Bum", which Panchu Arunachalam wrote.
 "Sundhari Neeyum Sundharan Njanum" was conceived out of Haasan's desire for a song like "Margazhi Thingal" (a verse from the devotional poem Tiruppavai) to feature in the film.
 K. J. Yesudas was supposed to sing the song, but was not available.
 Haasan offered to record a dummy version and have his vocals replaced, but Ilaiyaraaja insisted on him singing the official version, rather than wait for Yesudas' availability.
 The Malayalam lyrics in the song were written by Poovachal Khader.
 The song is set in the Carnatic raga known as Kedaram.

 "Per Vechalum Vekkama Ponnalum" was inspired by the Thirukkural.
 While writing the lyrics, Vaali made every syllable have a stress as instructed by Ilaiyaraaja.
 "Siva Rathiri" is set in Natabhairavi, and "Mathapoovu Oru Penna" is set in Pahadi.The songs "Mathapoovu Oru Penna" and "Aadi Pattam Thedi" were not picturised.
-For the Telugu-dubbed version Michael Madana Kamaraju, Rajasri wrote all the lyrics.
+For the Telugu-dubbed version Michael Madana Kama Raju, Rajasri wrote all the lyrics.
 "Per Vechalum Vekkama Ponnalum" was later remixed by Ilaiyaraaja's son Yuvan Shankar Raja for Dikkiloona (2021).
 "Rum Bum Bum Arambum" was recreated by Yuvan for Coffee with Kadhal (2022).
 "Sivaratri" was recreated in the film Mrs & Mr (2025).